admiralbolt/talks/cornhacks2020/assets/rough_script.md

 Javascript survived because of Microsoft.
 The JScript engine was still in IE the most popular browser at the time.
 A standard was created for the language because of the competition threat that microsoft posed to Netscape.
-Eventually some 5 years later when Jesse James Garrett came up with this thing called AJAX javacsript surged in popularity again.

 How is a language so bad so successful?
 The answer is simple, no real competition.